Myzus persicae: Predation

-Food Habits
+Food habits

 Some groups of aphids feed predominantly in the parenchymal tissue of plants while most aphid species feed on the phloem sap.
 The green peach aphid ingests sugary fluids via a membrane.
+While feeding on a plant long term, Myzus persicae can uptake chloroplast DNA, even though the chloroplasts themselves are uninjured.
 Process of exudation from M. persicae stylets is exhibited to ingest phloem sap on plants with assisted pressure within the plants.
-On artificial diets, this species is also able to ingest food from a source with negligible pressure and can even produce honeydew on certain diets.
+On artificial diets, this species is also able to ingest food from a source with negligible pressure and can even produce honeydew on certain artificial diets.

-Genetic Information
+Genetics

 The green peach aphid has 2n=12 chromosomes normally, but there is a form of a chromosomal translation seen worldwide that is relatively common.
 M. persicae is a highly variable species; strains, races and biotypes have been distinguished by morphology, color, biology, host-plant preference, ability to transmit viruses and insecticide resistance.

 This species is a great model for the study of chromosome arrangements since numerous variations regarding both chromosome number and structure have been reported.
 For instance, several populations of M. persicae were heterozygous for a translocation between autosomes 1 and 3.
 This rearrangement is involved in the resistance to organophosphate and to carbamate insecticides.
 Hybridization can occur in these species in regions where the two forms have both a sexual phase on peach which may suggest why certain aphids have the same genes for insecticide resistance.

 There have been identifications of M. persicae populations with 13 chromosomes in various countries and diverse fragmentations of the autosome (A) 3, suggesting that different naturally occurring rearrangements of the same chromosomes may be present in the aphid karyotype.

 The tobacco specialist subspecies, Myzus persicae nicotianae, known as the tobacco aphid, is a great example of speciation events that occur in the green peach aphid's evolutionary history.
-For instance, this subspecies has preserved its genomic integrity throughout time across a wide geographical scale by maintaining it's primarily asexual life cycle.
+For instance, this subspecies has preserved its genomic integrity throughout time across a wide geographical scale by maintaining its primarily asexual life cycle.

 Genome accessibility and importance

-In GenBank, one genome from Myzus persicae has been assembled.
-It is found to have 17,086 genes and 99,545 nucleotides.
+In GenBank, several genomes from Myzus persicae has been assembled.
+It is found to have approximately 17,000 genes, with a total of approximate 350 million base pairs.
 RNAi (RNA interference) can impede pest reproduction which is why the understanding of this species genome is important.
 With this understanding, future methods of pest control can be conducted and controlled for.

-Conservation Status
+Conservation status

 Under IUCN, and CITES no information is present on their conservation status.
 Given that they are an invasive pest distributed worldwide, they are not a species of concern in terms of endangerment.